 Treatments for Postmenopausal Symptoms

-If you are postmenopausal or approaching the menopause and would like to find out what your options may be in terms of potential treatments, please use the side menu to the right.
+If you are postmenopausal or approaching the menopause and would like to find out what your options may be in terms of potential treatments, please use the information below.
 This information can be used in conjunction with support from your GP or health professional to help you find the right course of treatment best suited to your individual needs; enabling you to manage your symptoms and improve your quality of life.

-Please use this information carefully and always speak to your GP or health professional, they can explain what may be causing your problem and how the different treatments may help you.
+Please use these suggestions carefully and always speak to your GP or health professional, they can explain what may be causing your problem and how the different treatments may help you.
 They will also talk to you about any side effects, these are extra problems that can be caused by some forms of treatment.
 Together, you can decide which treatment is the most suitable.

 Some options that may also help include: